Hydrocortisone: Uses and Safety Considerations

 This Really Happened

-A young woman from Tanzania used hydrocortisone on her face for more than ten years to lighten her skin.
-After two years of using the hydrocortisone on her face, she developed excessive stinging and tearing of her eyes.
+A young woman from Tanzania used hydrocortisone on her face for more than 10 years to lighten her skin.
+After 2 years of using hydrocortisone on her face, she developed excessive stinging and tearing in her eyes.
 Her skin and eyes also became increasingly sensitive to light and temperature, and over time, her eyesight diminished.
-She also developed dark, patchy pigmentation on her skin.
+She also developed dark, patchy pigmentation on her skin (from Abbasi & Bryson, 2021).

 References